Hostile Takeover

 He looked to the ground, post-processed the image.
 Subtle footprints are isolated, and a Target Missing? pop-up showed up.
 Ah, one of the worker drones got away.
 He started after the trail.

 He’d never seen the other two talk about these popups.
-After he mentioned one particularly direct prompt (It looks like you're trying to commit mass slaughter.
+After he mentioned one particularly direct prompt he got (It looks like you're trying to commit mass slaughter.
 Would you like help?
 Y/N), V and J shared a laugh about ‘tutorial mode’.
 But N thought it was pretty helpful!

 N’s path wove among the industrial wreckage and support beams.
 N was sure this place would have been cluttered with machinery and racks of material without the mess created by years of disuse and accumulated debris.